jaredreich/notie/README.md

 notie.js is a clean and simple notification plugin (alert/growl style) for javascript, with no dependencies.
 Demo: https://jaredreich.com/projects/notie.js

+With notie.js you can:
+* Alert users
+* Confirm user choices
+* Input user information

 ![Alt text](/demo.gif?raw=true "Demo")

+## Features

 * Pure javascript, no dependencies, only one file to include
 * Works in all modern browsers (Chrome, Firefox, Safari, IE, Edge, Opera)
+* Easily customizable
 * Change the colors to match your style/brand
 * Font size auto-adjusts based on screen size
-* Turn off bottom shadow for flat design, on for material design
+* Turn bottom shadow off for flat design, on for material design
-* Dismiss on click
-* Easily customizable
 * Override or add styling in a separate .css file (optional)

 ## Installation